This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "Get the latest news about Bitcoin"
 - "Show me recent articles about crypto regulation"
-- "What's the latest news on Ethereum?"
-- "Find market analysis content for DeFi"
-- "Get recent news about NFTs"

 ### Get Cryptocurrency Map